yellowdog/python-examples-templates/agent-installer/windows/README.md

 4. Create a custom image (e.g., an AWS AMI) based on the Windows instance that can be used for subsequent provisioning.
 5. Register the image in a YellowDog Image Family of type Windows

+The installation steps have been tested on Windows Server 2019 and Windows Server 2022 instances in AWS.

 ## (1) Download and Install CloudBase-Init

 **[CloudBase-Init](https://cloudbase.it/cloudbase-init/)** runs at instance boot time and is used to set various configuration details for the YellowDog Agent.
 It's cloud-provider-agnostic and can also be used for other, non-YellowDog, instance preparation actions.